rpetrucelli/AI-Agent-Evaluator/README.md

 # LLM Agent & Evaluator

 ## Project Description
+An AI data analysis agent capable of querying a dataset, analyzing for trends, and creating visualizations of data from user-defined parameters

-An AI data analysis agent and evaluation platform inspired by the DeepLearning.AI course "Evaluating AI Agents"
+Inspired by the DeepLearning.AI course "Evaluating AI Agents"

 ### LLM Agent Description
 The agent defined in `src/data_analysis_agent/` will prompt GPT 4.0 mini to execute one or more of the following actions:
-- query data from a database (in this test case, just a file contained in `/data`),
+- Query data from a database (in this test case, just a file contained in `/data`),
-- run an analysis on the data
+- Run an analysis on the data
-- generate python code to build a visual representation of the data
+- Generate python code to build a visual representation of the data
-- execute code to create visualizations
+- Execute code to create visualizations

-all defined by user-input natural language
+...all defined by user-input natural language

 Each of these operations is defined in their own files in the `tools/` dir..
 The order in which the tools are run is decided by the  LLM router defined in the `run_agent()` method of `router.py`